pnp/sp-dev-fx-webparts/samples/react-jest-testing/README.md

 ![SharePoint Framework Jest Visual Studio Code - debugging unit test](./assets/Jest-Typescript-VSCode-debugging.png)

+### Important: The dedug configurations should be placed in the .vscode -> launch.json file to make the debugging work

+The sample has folder named `vscode` where the `launch.json` configuration for debuggind jest is stored.
+The configurations should be copied to your `.vscode` folder -> `launch.json` file.
+Once copied into your launch.json, then they will appear in your visual studio code debugging tab.

 ## Sinonjs is included as mocking framework for the SPFx solution

 The solution also includes [Sinonjs](http://sinonjs.org/) that can be used to spawn spies, stubs and mocks.